 “This is not going to be a joke video, so don’t try to be funny, don’t try to be tongue-in-cheek, don’t be cynical.
 We’re trying to get retards to back a Kickstarter project.”

 Conclusion: At this point you’ll most likely fall into one of two categories.
-Either you recognize Dark Skyes as a prank that will result in a funny piece of gag software (at best), or you believe that this entire situation is a orchestrated takedown of Michael Harms legitimate attempt to make a MLP game.
+Dark Skyes as a prank that will result in a funny piece of gag software (at best).
+Or an orchestrated takedown of Michael Harms legitimate attempt to make a MLP game.
 After all, isn’t it possible that Michael is the real victim here?
-That perhaps /mlp/ and MDE are working together to create a false sense of alarm around the campaign in order to troll a sincere attempt at a Kickstarter?
-This brings us to the final point.
+Perhaps /mlp/ and MDE are working together to create a false alarm around the campaign in order to troll a sincere attempt at a Kickstarter?

 Michael Harms Reaction

-So far Michael has made a number of comments regarding the accusations of fraud/trolling/pranking.
-The first was an update on March 10th where Michael acknowledges the scam accusations and respond by saying in part
+Michael Harms has made a number of comments regarding the accusations of fraud and trolling.
+The first was an update on March 10th where Harms acknowledges the scam accusations and respond by saying in part

 “We figured that by throwing ourselves out there and making a game like this, we’d be opening the floodgates for the trolls…”